COVID-19: information for keeping you safe

 Large events can take place again:

-- Visitors aged 16 and over must present a valid COVID certificate and an official ID to participate in indoor events and large events, but otherwise there are no restrictions and face coverings are not mandatory.
+- Visitors aged 16 and over must present a valid COVID certificate and an official ID to participate in indoor events and large events.

 - Get the latest information ahead of your visit from the events calendar or directly from the relevant organizer.